ckesoglou/31242-AIP/README.md

-# 31242 - Advanced Internet Programming
+# 31242 Advanced Internet Programming - Assessment 2

+## IOU Tracking System

+[ioweyou.tech](https://ioweyou.tech/) is a web application for tracking "IOU"s or "favours".
+It allows groups or teams to log in and record the favors that they owe to each other as well as make public requests in return for favors.

 |   Number   | Student Name         |
 | :--------: | :------------------- |